Mesa Academics & Athletics Program

 Apply online or in person at the Admissions office (I4-102)

-Request previous college transcripts, Advanced Placement exams (AP) (score of 3 or higher) or International Baccalaureate (IB) credits, or CLEP or Dantes to our district office:
+If you have previous college transcripts, Advanced Placement exams (AP) (score of 3 or higher) or International Baccalaureate (IB) credits, or CLEP or Dantes, please send these scores to our district office:

 San Diego Community College District (SDCCD) Transcripts Department